 What to Do

-If you find yourself in Madrid, it's best to stay inside where the A/C can protect you from the harsh sun.
+If you find yourself in Madrid, staying inside where the A/C can protect you from the harsh sun is best.
 Perhaps visit a few of the city's famous landmarks, such as the Prado Museum or La Sagrada Familia, the 19th-century gothic church designed by Gaudí.

 And if you're in Spain at the end of the month, head to Buñol, in the province of Valencia.
 Here you can enjoy one of the biggest and craziest parties in the country (more on this below).